noris-network/cuegen/README.md

 Cuegen is a tool to build kubernetes resources with [CUE][CUE].
-For this purpose, it extends the rich possibilities that [CUE][CUE] already provides out of the box with the ability to load resources, controlled by attributes, into kubernetes objects.
+For this purpose, it extends the rich possibilities that [CUE][CUE] already provides out of the box with the ability to load resources, controlled by attributes.

-If CUE and creating k8s objects with CUE is new to you, the [k8s tutorial][k8stut] on the [CUE homepage][CUE] as well as examples in this repository are good starting points.
+If CUE and creating k8s resources with CUE is new to you, the [k8s tutorial][k8stut] on the [CUE homepage][CUE] as well as examples in this repository are good starting points.